Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Method

 \section{Method}

-\paragraph{Overview.} \ours{} replaces the repeated bivariate fitting step in classical vines with a single pre-trained neural operator.
+At a high level, \ours{} replaces the repeated bivariate fitting step in classical vines with a single pre-trained neural operator.
 The method proceeds in four steps.
 First, we convert edge samples into a histogram in copula space.
 Second, we run one neural forward pass to predict a density grid.
-Third, we project that grid onto the set of valid copula densities.
+Third, we project that grid toward copula marginal constraints.
 Finally, we compute the h-functions needed for the next tree level of the vine.
 This keeps the structure of a classical vine intact while removing the need for per-edge optimization.